 Tuesday, May 11, 2010

 CONTEST: Oddly, the most famous/suspenseful moment in the original play doesn’t appear in either film version.
 It involved a certain article of clothing.
-Name the item and who it belongs to to win our usual prize, a MAKSQUIBS Write-Up of the NetFlix DVD of your choice.
+Name the item and who it belongs to to win our usual prize, a MAKSQUIBS Write-Up of your choice.

 Monday, May 10, 2010